animecyc/TitaniumAnalytics/README.md

 # TitaniumAnalytics Module

-A full implementation of the Google Analytics SDK.
-As of this writing the SDK is at v2.0b4 and is not compatible with the legacy application analytics profiles.
+A full implementation of the Google Analytics SDK for iOS and Android.
+As of this writing the SDK is at v2.0b4 and v2.0b5 respectively and is not compatible with the legacy application analytics profiles.
 This implementation supports multiple trackers at the same time so long as all trackers adhere to Google Analytics quotas and limitations on aggregate tracking.

 ## Usage